-Arrest statistics for three offense categories for 2009, 2010, and 2011 are also listed below.
-Liquor violations do not include driving while impaired or under the influence of alcohol, or public drunkenness.
+Arrest statistics for three offense categories for 2010, 2011, and 2012 are also listed below.
+"Liquor violations" primarily consist of underage possession or consumption of alcoholic beverages, and do not include driving while impaired or under the influence of alcohol, or public drunkenness.
 The college is also required to report referrals for campus disciplinary proceedings for alcohol, drug, and weapons law violations in these statistics.